 zvelo’s View of the Web

-zvelo provides the industry’s most accurate and comprehensive web content classification and threat detection services for the ActiveWeb.
+zvelo provides industry-leading, premium Cyber Threat Intelligence and Web Content Classification services for the ActiveWeb.
 As we continue to make strides towards our mission to make the internet safer and more secure, we are expanding our malicious and phishing detection capabilities to explore suspicious activity outside of the ActiveWeb to include what we call the ProActiveWeb.
 This post explores zvelo’s view of the web.

 At the highest level, the internet can be broken down into the SurfaceWeb and the HiddenWeb.
 Simply put, the SurfaceWeb is everything which is publicly accessible and the HiddenWeb is everything else that is hidden or inaccessible to the public.

 The Surface Web, also called the Visible Web or Indexable Web, is basically the collection of public web sites and pages which can be indexed by search engines.
 The Surface Web is made up of all the different sites we use on a daily basis and are accessible through standard web browsers like Google Chrome, Mozilla FireFox, Microsoft Edge, etc. Our zveloDB and zveloCAT services are focused on the content classification and malicious detection of the SurfaceWeb.